intive-DataScience/tbats/README.md

 ## Comparison to R implementation

-Python implementation is meant to be as much as possible equivalent to R implementation in forecast package but will not provide exactly the same results as R package.
+Python implementation is meant to be as much as possible equivalent to R implementation in forecast package.

 - BATS in R https://www.rdocumentation.org/packages/forecast/versions/8.4/topics/bats
 - TBATS in R: https://www.rdocumentation.org/packages/forecast/versions/8.4/topics/tbats